atyogesh501/20101649-Project/README.md

 │   └── about.html
 │
 ├── static/
-│   Contains the static resources used by the website.
 │   ├── css/
 │   ├── js/
 │   └── images/
 │
 └── .git/
-    Git repository created to manage version control during development.
 ---

 ##  Architecture Overview